How to use digital patient experience surveys to collect more data, faster

 Improving the patient experience, driving patient satisfaction, and building patient loyalty all hinge on listening to patients, then using their feedback to create action plans.
 Collecting feedback across multiple outlets paints a fuller, richer, and more accurate picture of the patient experience—and instantly shows you where the gaps are.

-Do the digital prep work—but don’t ditch your paper and phone surveys
+Do the prep work for your digital patient experience—but don’t ditch your paper and phone surveys

 To distribute digital patient experience surveys, you need to know how to reach your audience.
 This means collecting email addresses and/or mobile phone numbers in advance.
 Capture patient contact information during appointment booking, when confirming the appointment, at check-in, or via intake forms.
 Be up front about what their information will—and won’t—be used for when they opt in.